ramshabilal/AITY-CourseReviews/README.md

 - **Add new review**: Submit your own feedback anonymously.
 - **Filter reviews**: Search by semester, year, and professor.
 - **My reviews**: View and manage your own submitted reviews.
+- **Session management**: Track the number of page visits during your session.

 ## Technologies Used